Delicious and Moist Blueberry Lemon Muffins

 Blueberry Lemon Muffin Directions

 Line large muffin tins with paper.
 Preheat oven to 375 F

 Melt the 1/2 cup butter and set aside.

 Wash and zest one lemon, set aside.

-In a large bowl mix flour, sugar, baking powder, and salt.
+In a large bowl mix all purpose flour, granulated sugar, baking powder, and salt.